albert9f/TFT-sleep-tracker/END_USER_README.md

 **Here's the magic:**
 - 🔒 **Privacy First**: We only track *when* you're inactive - never *what* you're doing.
 No keystrokes, no screen content, nothing personal.
 - ⏱️ **Smart Detection**: The app waits for 60 continuous minutes of inactivity before counting it as "sleep" to avoid false positives.
-- 📊 **Daily Summaries**: Each morning at 8:05 AM, you get a tally of your sleep time from the previous night.
+- 📊 **Smart Sleep Calculation**: Automatically figures out when you were actually asleep based on keyboard/mouse activity during nighttime hours (11 PM – 8 AM).
+- 🔒 **100% Local & Private**: All your data stays on your computer in simple CSV files—no cloud storage, no accounts.
-- ☁️ **Optional Sync**: Share your stats with friends via our Discord bot integration (totally optional!).
+- ☁️ **Automatic Discord Sync**: Sends your complete sleep stats to Discord every hour on the hour for easy tracking and sharing with friends.
+- 🚀 **Background Operation**: Runs silently in your system tray.
+No nagging windows or pop-ups.

 ## 🛡️ Privacy & Data